 One success story of this program is centered in Claremont.
 Downtown Claremont was once home to many flourishing textile mills built in the 19th century.
 Largely abandoned in the 1970s, the downtown mills are being revitalized.
 With the help of an EPA Brownfields Assessment Grant in 2002, the city targeted this area for site investigation.
 The DES Brownfields Program, through its Grantee Assistance Program, assisted the city by providing technical oversight and support during the consultant selection process and subsequent scope of work for the Brownfields assessment.
 Work under the grant included assessments of the historic Sawtooth Mill building and the former Woven Label Mill.
 This cooperative state-municipal venture has helped to preserve and reuse this beautiful and historic downtown mill architecture.

-If you have recently received an EPA brownfields grant and would like some assistance, please contact Keith DuBois, P.G., Brownfields Coordinator, at (603) 271-2987 or email@example.com.
+If you have recently received an EPA brownfields grant and would like some assistance, please contact Rebecca Williams, P.G., Brownfields Coordinator, at (603) 271-6573 or firstname.lastname@example.org.